CamerataMusica/website/content/pages/Supporting.md

 Donors who contribute a minimum of $100.00 each season to Camerata are designated “patrons” and their names appear as such on the program.
 In addition, patrons receive a reminder card prior to each concert.
 By presenting this card at the concert _before_ 7:45 p.m., they receive priority seating for themselves and their family (defined as two adults and accompanying children under 18).
 After 7:45, members of the public and patrons are admitted on a first-come, first-seated basis.

 Patrons making a donation of at least $300 per year will be able to bring an additional 2 guests with them when they present their reminder card _prior_ to 7:45.

+[Please note - these cards are not tickets; they do not guarantee a seat nor can they be transferred to others.]

 Individuals making a minimum donation of $500 will be acknowledged as concert co-sponsors and invited to join the Board at a reception for the artists.